pjakobsen/tennis-docs/sandbox/forehand.md

 Pull racqeut across the chest Dougherty style

-Convex or bowed arm at beginning  of serve and forehand is HUGE, but only if it's time right and not too late.
-Sine curve it

 Get the feeling of a continuous loop that doesn't stop, and this has to happen while winding the feet hip and shoulders

-Producing racquet head speed with very little effort.
-It's possible to produce  racquet head speed using almost no effort;  using the s curve feeling on the forehand produces a small swoosh with almost no effort and the wrist folds and unfolds into the leveraged position.
-Try to get the same feeling on the serve, use film to compare wrist movement.

 Also, keeping the racquet high like del Potro and trying to make the racquet drop a big part of the acceleration to the ball.